jikoso2/FootballTeamGameBot/README.md

 * TrainingCenterAfterLimit - use training center after reach training limit
 * TrainingCenterAmount - amount in center training (500,300,200,100)
 * TrainingCenterSkill - skill to training in center
-* TrickLearn - activate trick module (true,false)
+* RankedDuels - amount to assign for ranked duels (18-23)
-* Trick - select trick to training
+* QuickDuels - amount to assign for quick duels
 * BetManager - activate bet manager
 * BetMinCourse - course to bet
 * BetValue -bet $ (10kk - 10k)